 Visit this page for more information about COVID-19.

-If it has been more than 2 days since your sample collection day, please check your spam folder.
+If it has been more than 2 days since your sample collection day, please check your spam, junk and promotions folders.
 The email will come from OHSU Health (K12covidtesting@ohsuhealthmarketing.com) with a subject line of “COVID-19 test results for your student.”

 If you still can’t find the email, please call 833-647-8222 and select option 5.
 We are available 7 days a week, 8 a.m. to 8 p.m.